mariovalney/cf7-to-zapier/docs/README.md

 Just activate and configure Zapier to receive data!

-Disclaimer: this plugin was created without any encouragement from Zapier or CF7 developers and any webhook/API service.
+Disclaimer: this plugin was created without any encouragement from Zapier (or any webhook/API service) / CF7 (and other supported plugins) developers.

 ### How to Use ###